huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 :-----------------------:|:-------------------------:|:-------------------------:
 ![](/figure/vid_stb/pattern.gif)  |  ![](/figure/vid_stb/uncropped_pattern.gif)  |  ![](/figure/vid_stb/stb_pattern.gif)

-This video is recorded by a man while he was walking on street.
-There are some moving people in video but not too many and the sizes of them are small.
-Some details like trees are distorted after being stabilized.
+This video was recorded by a man while he was walking on the street.
+There are some moving people in the video but not too many, and their sizes are small.
+Some details, like trees, are distorted after being stabilized.

 Shaky Video             |  Stabilized but Uncropped Video           |  Fully Processed Video :-----------------------:|:-------------------------:|:-------------------------:
 ![](/figure/vid_stb/sidewalk.gif)  |  ![](/figure/vid_stb/uncropped_sidewalk.gif)  |  ![](/figure/vid_stb/stb_sidewalk.gif)

-This video recorded a dancing woman, and also there are some jitters inside it.
+This video recorded a dancing woman, and also, there are some jitters inside it.
 The output is really bad.
-Because our assumption only deals with static scene.
+Because our assumption only deals with a static scene.
 In this example, it is no longer true.

 Shaky Video             |  Stabilized but Uncropped Video :-----------------------:|:-------------------------: